Photo tour of Jim Beam’s bourbon distillery and whiskey tour.

 A 30 minute drive out of Louisville, Kentucky will bring you to one of the many bourbon distilleries that Kentucky has to offer, The Jim Beam American Stillhouse.

-Silke and I decided to make a small detour on our way back from Minnesota to Summerville, SC.
+Silke and I decided to make a small detour on our way from Minnesota where we learned about making maple syrup back to Summerville, SC.
 Kentucky was very pretty this time of year, with the leaves turning different colors and the crisp cool air.
 What better way to stay warm than to hit the bourbon trail.
 Right?

 The Jim Beam Barn